influxdata/docs-v2/content/v2.0/write-data/csv.md

   -f path/to/example.csv \
   --skipHeader=2
 ```

+You can then [inject new header rows](#inject-annotation-headers) to rename columns
+and provide the necessary annotations.

 ## Process input as CSV
 The `influx write` command automatically processes files with the `.csv` extension as CSV files.